In this post, I’m going to share with you how to get more views on YouTube.

 For example, the ROT formula above is a copywriting technique.

-In the meantime, check out these headlines formulas on CopyBlogger.
+And the best place to learn theme is to check out these headlines formulas on CopyBlogger.

 21. Preview your title on the YouTube home screen

 Not all titles look great on YouTube.